carloshmarques/Foundational-CSharp-course-with-Microsoft-Learn/README.md

 ## 🚀 **Usage**

-* This repository and its use are entirely dependent on current developments and are presented as you go.
+* This course repository and its use depend entirely on current developments and are presented as you go.
-It is made up of six modules and each module is subdivided into learning units.
+It consists of 6 parts and each part is subdivided into learning modules, which in turn are subdivided into smaller units.
 * Learn more on the Microsoft Learn website.

 <!-- --- -->